kartiik-26/bharat-ranch/README.md

 - Cloudinary account (for image storage)

 ### Backend Setup
-1. Navigate to backend directory:
+1. Navigate to the backend directory:
    ```bash
    cd backend
    ```